cloudmesh-community/book/chapters/iaas/iaas.md

 * Review IaaS servise by prominent cloud providers.
 * Understand how to write Python programs on managing virtual machines with libcloud.
 * Understand how to write Python programs on managing data services with libcloud.
-* Experiment with cloud providers while practially testing them. :warning: be carfull with your allocation
+* Experiment with cloud providers while practially testing them. :warning: be careful with your allocation

 ---